ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

            myname: John

 In this example, the same role was invoked multiple times.
-It's quite likely there was no default for ``name`` supplied at all.
+It's quite likely there was no default for ``myname`` supplied at all.
 Ansible can warn you when variables aren't defined -- it's the default behavior in fact.

 There are a few other things that go on with roles.